njtierney/naniar/README.md

 Future Work
 ===========

-`narnia` will be undergoing more changes over the next 6 months.
-The current plan is to submit it for rOpenSci onboarding by the end of January, and then to submit it to CRAN after that.

 Other plans to extend the `geom_missing_` family to include:

--   1D, univariate distribution plots
 -   Categorical variables
 -   Bivariate plots: Scatterplots, Density overlays.
--   Provide

 Acknowledgements
 ----------------

-Naming credit (once again!) goes to @MilesMcBain, and to @hadley for the rearranged spelling.
+Naming credit (once again!) goes to @MilesMcBain.
 Also thank you to @dicook and @hadley for putting up with my various questions and concerns, mainly around the name.